iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 ---
 New Hampshire has done a good job of rolling out the COVID-19 vaccination program, and was among the first states to open up appointments to multiple age groups.

-By April 19, anyone age 16 or above will be able to book an appointment online.
+Anyone 16 years or older can currently book an appointment to get the vaccine.
+Those in the youngest age group will have a choice of appointments from April 19 on.

 Our state has so much capacity that it's even [opening up vaccinations slots to out-of-state residents](https://www.bostonglobe.com/2021/04/09/metro/cant-book-covid-19-vaccine-appointment-soon-you-can-get-shot-new-hampshire/).
 This will likely appeal to our Massachusetts friends over the border.

 Currently all 3 vaccines are available in New Hampshire: Moderna's, Pfizer's, and Johnson & Johnson's.